HabanaAI/Model-References/PyTorch/nlp/DeepSpeedExamples/DeepSpeed-Chat/README.md

 - Added support for tensorboard logging during training.
 - Added support for BF16 training.
 - Added support for explicit dropout configuration.
-- Added priodic evaluation during Reward Model training.
+- Added periodic evaluation during Reward Model training.
-- Converted the Reward Model loss from BF16 to Float.
 - Fixed weight decay configuration for Bloom models.
-- Fixed step-2 accuracy for bloom-560m by restting the rwtranformer.ln_f weights.
+- Fixed step-2 accuracy for bloom-560m by resetting the rwtranformer.ln_f weights.
-- Added reward scopre EMA in step3.
+- Added reward scope EMA in step3.
-- Added option for read only cached dataset storage.
-- Added an option to load tokenizer from local storage.
 - Optimized RewardModel loss calculation to avoid dynamic shapes and non-infereable ops.
 - Added an option to use non fused optimizer.
 - Fixed step-1 PPL calculation.
 - Changed step-1, 2 and 3 loss calculation to FP32.
-- Improved step-3 perofrmance by using optimum-habana generate function instead of the transformers implementation in case of HPU accelerator.
+- Improved step-3 HPU performance by using optimum-habana generate implementation.
 - Added an option to use HPUGraph as performance optimization during generate to avoid host overhead for inference.

-## Known Issues
-- Step3 of Chat model finetuning using RLHF may achieve lower accuracy than expected.
+- Added zero.Init() context to include RewardModel as well
+- Fixed training with LoRA.
+- Adjust hyperparams for bloom example
+- add end-of-text special token
+- handle cases of bad sequence generation.
+- Avoiding dynamic shapes for HPU during step3.